 Info About QLife

-Service provider: LGBTIQ+ Health Australia, with delivery partners Twenty 10 inc. GLCS, Living Proud, Diverse Voices, and Switchboard.
+Service provider: LGBTIQ+ Health Australia, with delivery partners Twenty10, Living Proud, Diverse Voices, and Switchboard.

 QLife User Survey

-In April 2023, QLife ran a survey to hear a bit more about our service users’ experiences, and how we can improve.
+In June and July 2024, QLife ran a survey to hear a bit more about our service users’ experiences, and how we can improve.
 You can now check out the outcomes of that survey HERE.

 1. Is this service for me?